codeset-projects/portable-tricks/README.md

         }
 ```
 ####Case 4 - Null checks added
 The only way we got around this was by adding a null check flag to the byte stream.
-Note: this also has to be added to the class definition.
+Basically, for any nullable field, we'll add a boolean field named "_has__" + <fieldName>.
+If there is a value present, we'll write out true as a value.
+Before attempting to read a field, we'll check if the _has__ field is true.
+Don't forget to add this to be added to the class definition as well.

 In readPortable() add the following:
 ```
-        if(reader.readBoolean("__hasValue_stringProperty")) {
+        if(reader.readBoolean("_has__stringProperty")) {
             stringProperty = reader.readUTF("stringProperty");
         }
 ```